headersalreadysent/bridge/README.md

 int contentLength = response.contentLength();
 ```

----

-### Bodies
+### Response Bodies

-The above examples all use `asString()` to save response content as a `String`.
-There are many other
-formats that responses can be converted/saved to:
+Bridge includes many methods to make converting responses to object types you need
+easy.
+The code below should be self-explanatory:

 ```java
 Response response = // ...